-The first European Union-Uganda Business Forum will take place in Kampala, Uganda, on 9th and 10th of March.
+The first Europe-Uganda Business Forum took place in Kampala, Uganda, last 9th and 10th of March.

 Promoted by the Delegation of the European Union, in partnership with the Private Sector Foundation and the Government of Uganda, the Event is part of a joint initiative to improve and facilitate collaboration among public and private actors, aiming to promote partnerships between companies from this country and the EU.

-The Event will bring together more than 500 participants, including European and Ugandan investors, policy makers, public sector agencies, private sector support institutions, EU and Uganda industry leaders, delegates from the development partners of Member States institutions, EU members and donor agencies.
-The ultimate goal is the creation of a single platform for sharing experiences that have already been carried out, and, on the other hand, explore and build sustainable commercial relationships that better allow to promote investment in Uganda.
+The Europe - Uganda Business Forum was honored by the President of the Republic of Uganda, Yoweri Kagura Museveni.
+The Event brought together European and Ugandan investors, policy makers, public sector agencies, private sector support institutions, Europe and Uganda industry leaders, delegates from the development partners of Member States institutions, EU members and donor agencies.
+As the ultimate aim of this initiative, a platform was created for, on the one hand, share experiences already carried out, and on the other, to explore and build sustainable commercial relationships that can best contribute to promote investments in Uganda.

-Plenary and interactive thematic sessions, meeting and exhibition spaces for public institutions and the private sector are planned during the Conference.
-It is intended, therefore, to provide occasions for meeting and debate, aiming to share the best practices and to recommend concrete solutions in several areas, namely:
+Plenary and interactive thematic sessions, meeting and exhibition spaces for public institutions and the private sector were planned during the Conference.
+It was intended, therefore, to provide occasions for meeting and debate, aiming to share the best practices and to recommend concrete solutions in several areas, namely:

 - Analyze the main gaps in existing skills and find the appropriate solutions to overcome them;

 - Find appropriate responses so that the private sector can contribute for fighting corruption;